-Portfolio Summary | February 28, 2025 | Institutional Class HLMRX
+Portfolio Summary | February 28, 2025 | Institutional Class HLMRX other fees to financial intermediaries, which are not reflected in the tables and examples below.

 The International Small Companies Portfolio (the "Portfolio") seeks long-term capital appreciation through investments in equity securities of small companies based outside the United States.